 The South African government will revise its policy in terms of appointments in ministerial positions.
 Ministers will no longer be appointed because of their political patronage but because of their area of expertise and knowledge.

-Industry-specific leaders will lead government in their respective areas.
-This will have a major impact, resulting in large-scale changes in government policies.
+Industry-specific leaders will lead the government in their respective areas.
+This will have a significant impact, resulting in large-scale changes in government policies.